MyNameIsTrez/ft-gc/README.md

 # ft-gc

 > [!NOTE]
-> This project was developed with heavy assistance from ChatGPT (OpenAI’s GPT-5 model).
-> All generated code and explanations were carefully reviewed, tested, and adjusted manually to ensure correctness, style compliance, and alignment with the 42 school’s C coding standards.
+> Developed with guidance from ChatGPT (OpenAI GPT-5 model).
+All generated code and explanations were manually reviewed and adapted to fit the 42 C coding style.

----

-A compact, educational **garbage collector** implementation written in C, following the **42 school network’s strict C code style**.
-It provides automatic memory management with basic mark-and-sweep collection, manual root registration, and optional debug logging.
+A compact, educational **garbage collector** written in C. Implements **mark-and-sweep GC**, manual root registration, and **eager collection of temporary stack objects**.
+Debug mode outputs colored logging of allocations, frees, and roots.

 > [!TIP]
-> Pass the `-DGC_DEBUG` flag when compiling to enable colored debug output showing allocations, collections, and root operations.
+> Compile with `-DGC_DEBUG` to see detailed GC operations in color.

 ---